 The difference is small, but the brain is extremely sensitive to changes in oxygen and blood flow.

-That is why some people notice symptoms such as feeling tired after showering, mild dizziness, heaviness in the limbs, or mental fog.
+That is why some people notice symptoms such as mild dizziness, heaviness in the limbs, or mental fog after a shower.
+You can explore this further in why you feel dizzy after a hot shower.

 These symptoms usually disappear once the body restores normal circulation.